gomorpheus/morpheus-docs/release_notes/current.rst

 New Features
 ============

-:A10: - The A10 Load Balancer type has been disabled, and will no longer be an option when adding new Load Balancers.
-Contact |morpheus| if you need to re-enable A10 Load Balancer option.
-This does not affect existing Load Balancers.
 :API & CLI: - Instances endpoint now has Terraform Apply and Terraform Refresh as the Apps endpoint already did
              - Software license functionality (Administration > Settings > Software Licenses) is viewable from |morpheus| API and CLI
-:AppDynamics: - The AppDynamics integration, which was previously deprecated, has been removed from the product
 :Clouds: - Improvements made to Cloud details pages seen for users given read-only access to a particular Cloud
-          - **Dell**, **HPE** (NOT HPE Oneview), **Supermicro** and **Cloud Foundry** Cloud Types are now disabled by default.
-They can still be re-enable in Appliance Settings.
-Does not affect existing Clouds.
 :Clusters: - Add tags when provisioning a cluster or adding a host :superscript:`5.5.0`
             - |morpheus| Cluster type **Combo Cluster** renamed to **KVM/Docker Cluster**
 :Credentials: - Stored Credential sets (Infrastructure > Trust) can now be used with some Option List configurations, just as authenticating against a REST API for REST-sourced lists